lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 For phylogeny inference, we supply a ML option only for we see very few good arguments to resort to NJ or MP methods instead.
 In this workflow we use IQTree for model fitting, phylogenetic tree inference, and calculating bootstrap support [@Nguyen2015; @Kalyaanamoorthy2017].
 These are three distinct steps, especially the first often is not included in phylogeny software.
-The details of fitting a model of evolution to an alignment are beyond the scope of this manuscript.
+The details of fitting a model of evolution to an MSA are beyond the scope of this manuscript.
-The basics include fitting a substitution matrix of amino acid exchange rates of nucleotide exchange rates to those observed in an alignment [@Sullivan2005; @Felsenstein2004].
+The basics include fitting a substitution matrix of amino acid exchange rates of nucleotide exchange rates to those observed in an MSA [@Sullivan2005; @Felsenstein2004].
 Additionally, more advanced parameters are assessed such as heterogeneity of the speed in which MSA positions evolve over time amongst the entries in the MSA: Rate heterogeneity.
 For the audience of this workflow, we recommend to use IQtree's build in extended model fitter by using the option `-m MFP` --- short for Model Finder and Phylogeny.